Safeguarding Airport Travelers and Staff with IoTOps Automation

 “Now Boarding”: IoT Operational Management

 This has proven to be no simple task.
-An average airport has a wide range of physical security IoT devices sourced from different manufacturers and spread across multiple critical and sensitive areas.
+An average airport has a wide range of physical security devices sourced from different manufacturers and spread across multiple critical and sensitive areas.
 Access control must be implemented for restricted zones such as the tarmac, hangars, traffic control towers, baggage areas, and airport data centers.
 Surveillance is required for perimeter fences, waiting areas, and retail facilities.
 With a large number of devices, types, and models, Physical Security teams are challenged with retaining a complete view of the deployed devices and their statuses.
 This makes it difficult to manage and support the devices from a maintenance and compliance standpoint, especially when done manually on a device-by-device basis.

-When a physical security IoT device malfunctions, the team often lacks visibility into the root cause of the issue, resulting in a lengthy time to resolve and inadequate security if a critically-located camera or access control system is down.
-In addition, if firmware is not upgraded or passwords are not rotated, IoT devices can be vulnerable to cybersecurity attacks that can put the entire airport at risk.
+When a physical security device malfunctions, the team often lacks visibility into the root cause of the issue, resulting in a lengthy time to resolve and inadequate security if a critically-located camera or access control system is down.
+In addition, if firmware is not upgraded or passwords are not rotated, devices can be vulnerable to cybersecurity attacks that can put the entire airport at risk.

 Safer Travels thanks to Centralization & Automation

-Read this Case Study to learn how one airport’s physical security team gained real-time visibility into the status of each of its physical security IoT devices, empowering them to keep the devices operational and compliant.
-Find out how taking a more reliable and efficient approach to the operational management of the airport’s IoT devices allowed security operations to run smoothly and consistently while minimizing security risks and ensuring all passengers and staff can travel safely.
+Read this Case Study to learn how one airport’s physical security team gained real-time visibility into the status of each of its physical security devices, empowering them to keep the devices operational and compliant.
+Find out how taking a more reliable and efficient approach to the operational management of the airport’s physical security devices allowed security operations to run smoothly and consistently while minimizing security risks and ensuring all passengers and staff can travel safely.

 Download the Case Study to learn more.